Chrislee1996/First-Project-Game-Christopher-Lee/README.md

 # Christopher-Lee-Game-Project
 # "Pacman lite game"
-- Game will be created using HTML, css, Javascript and canvas
+- Game will be created using HTML, css, Javascript and canvas -Game will start when players hits the "play game button"
 - Player should be able to move with arrow keys (or WASD keys)
 - Player should NOT be able to collide with walls
 - Players should be able to collide with 'food' pieces on the board